This rich and decadent Crème Brûlée French Toast Casserole is an easy make-ahead breakfast or brunch entrée everyone will love!

-Crème Brûlée French Toast is a fun twist on classic French Toast with everything you love about Crème Brûlée in simple make ahead format that makes it perfect for feeding a few or a crowd, Easter or Mother’s Day Brunch!
+Crème Brûlée French Toast is a fun twist on classic French Toast that captures everything you love about Crème Brûlée.
+This time, though, it’s in a simple make-ahead format that makes it perfect for Easter or Mother’s Day Brunch!

 Rather than spending time flipping individual slices on the stove top like you do with traditional French toast and Apple Fritter French Toast, you can bake it in a casserole dish, saving time and effort!